 The toolbar itself is certainly not the most attractive you'll ever see, appearing to have been designed by a child.
 Nor are all of the buttons' functions very clear, but thankfully there is a help file on hand to help.

 There's no getting away from the fact that WordTalk is fairly basic, but it does support SAPI 4 and 5 voices, and these can be tweaked to your liking.
 The ability to just read aloud individual words, sentences or paragraphs is a particularly nice touch.
 You also have the option of saving narrations, and there are a number of keyboard shortcuts that allow for quick and easy access to frequently used options.

 3. Natural Reader

-Novel free text to speech software with built-in OCR and its own dedicated web browser
+Free text to speech software with built-in OCR and its own web browser

 Natural Reader is a free text to speech tool that can be used in a couple of ways.
 The first option is to load documents into its library and have them read aloud from there.
 This is a neat way to manage multiple files, and the number of supported file types is impressive, including ebook formats.
 There's also OCR, which enables you to load up a photo or scan of text, and have it read to you.

 The second option takes the form of a floating toolbar.
 In this mode, you can highlight text in any application and use the toolbar controls to start and customize text to speech – this means you can very easily use the feature in your web browser, word processor and a range of other programs.
 There's also a built-in browser to convert web content to speech more easily.

 Download here: Natural Reader